o3de/o3de.org/content/docs/user-guide/scripting/lua/ebus.md

 end
 ```

-## Communicating with Components Attached to Other Entities
+## Communicating with components attached to other entities

 You can also send events and create handlers to communicate with components that are attached to other entities.
 The following example defines a parent entity in the properties table and requests its transform.
 This allows it to set its transform to that of another entity.